datascienceucsc/website/posts/resources.md

 ### Git

-We collaborate on code using Github at [datascienceucsc](https://github.com/datascienceucsc).
+We collaborate though Github at [datascienceucsc](https://github.com/datascienceucsc).
-This is where you can find most of our past work, including competitions and workshops.
+This hosts most of our past work, including competitions and workshops.

 To get access to our Github organization, message an officer on Slack or on Instagram [@datascienceuscs](https://www.instagram.com/datascienceucsc/) with your Github username and